Apicurio/apicurio.github.io/_posts/2021-12-08-kafkasql-storage-and-security.md

 This issue has already been fixed in Apicurio Registry `2.1.4.Final`.
 If you are not able to upgrade, follow this procedure:

 In order to make sure you are not affected by this bug, you need to disable log compaction for the `kafkasql-journal` topic in your cluster.
 First, check if it is enabled:

 ```shell
 bin/kafka-configs.sh --describe --bootstrap-server localhost:9092 --topic kafkasql-journal
 ```

 If you see `cleanup.policy=compact`, you are affected.
 To disable log compaction, you need to switch to the `delete` cleanup policy.
-However, in case of Apicurio Registry, deleting old messages may result in data corruption.
+However, in case of Apicurio Registry, deleting old messages will result in data corruption.
-Therefore, you also have to set `retention.bytes=-1` and `retention.ms=-1` (or their server-wide equivalents `log.retention.bytes` and `log.retention.ms`).
+Therefore, you *must* also prevent messages to be actually deleted, by setting `retention.bytes=-1` and `retention.ms=-1` (or their server-wide equivalents `log.retention.bytes` and `log.retention.ms`).
 For example:

 ```shell
 bin/kafka-configs.sh --alter --bootstrap-server localhost:9092 --topic kafkasql-journal \